irontec/ivozprovider/doc/sphinx/api_rest/multilevel.rst

 - URL: Client URL defined in :ref:`Client Portals` + /api/client

-- Credentials: Client credentials defined in :ref:`Additional subsections` *Client admins*.
+- Credentials: Client credentials defined in :ref:`Main operators`.

 .. warning:: All credentials usernames are unique at brand level.
 This is why *username + brand URL* duple is needed to
              identify a user (both in API and in web portal).